 Together, they coauthored the most comprehensive books on vitamin B12 deficiency, Could It Be B12?: An Epidemic of Misdiagnoses (Quill Driver Books, 2005) and Could It Be B12?: An Epidemic of Misdiagnoses, 2nd Edition (Linden Publishing, 2011), winner of the Indie Excellence Award for best health book.
-Could It Be B12? has been translated into Dutch and Slovenian, and is also published in India.
+Could It Be B12? has been translated into Dutch, Slovenian, Spanish, Polish, Bulgarian, Portuguese, and Italian.

 They have appeared as guests on Family Net’s Your Health with Dr. Richard and Cindy Becker, CNN Headline News’ Seeking Solutions with Suzanne, KATV Channel 7 News in Little Rock, Arkansas, The Livin’ La Vida Low-Carb Show with Jimmy Moore, and numerous TV shows in southeastern Michigan.
 Additionally, they have been interviewed by dozens of radio stations including: KSTE Radio’s Sacramento Wide World of Health, KHNR Honolulu’s Doctors Health Radio, KKCR BBS Radio’s The Dr. Ann West Show, and CHOK Radio’s Live with Lee in Sarnia, Ontario, Canada.
 Could It Be B12? has been featured in Redbook, First Magazine, Bottom Line Health, Variety, Anchorage Times, Detroit Free Press, South Bend Tribune, Lockport Union-Sun and Journal, Nursing 2007, and a host of other publications.

-Pacholok educates the public and health care professionals worldwide about B12 deficiency, and has appeared in two documentaries.
-In 2014, film producer Elissa Leonard wrote and directed the movie Sally Pacholok, which is based on Pacholok’s life-long battle to raise awareness about B12 deficiency and the consequences of its misdiagnosis.
+Pacholok educates the public and health care professionals worldwide about B12deficiency, and has appeared in two documentaries.
+In 2015, film producer Elissa Leonard wrote and directed the movie Sally Pacholok, which is based on Pacholok’s life-long battle to raise awareness about B12 deficiency and the consequences of its misdiagnosis.